 -

-Sometimes, residents focus on talking about "going home".
+Sometimes, your loved one may focus on "going home".
 These can be difficult conversations.

-Bring a labelled photo album and go through the pictures with the resident.
+Bring a labelled photo album and go through the pictures with your loved one.

-Try visiting the resident at a mealtime in our Dining Room.
+Try visiting at a mealtime in our Dining Room.

-Read recent letters, cards and/or newspapers to the resident or help the resident write a letter or a note.
+Read recent letters, cards and/or newspapers or help your loved one write a letter or a note.

-Manicure the resident's fingernails, give a back rub, or assist with grooming (i.e. curl hair.)
+Manicure fingernails, give a back rub, or assist with grooming (i.e. curl hair.)

 Recreation at The Birches